MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint_page-recommendations.md

 Recommendations can't be disabled for an entire tenant.

-## How are recommendations determined for each user?
+## How are recommendations determined for each user? (text version)

 This is a text version of the diagram above.